replydev/cotp/README.md

     git clone https://github.com/replydev/cotp.git
     cargo install --path cotp/

-## How to use
-If you are familiar with the command line interface using cotp will not be a problem.
-Just type `cotp` to enter the TUI dashboard.
-In the first run you will be prompted to insert a password to initialize the database.
-Please note that the software requires at least an 8 chars length password.

-If you type `cotp --help` you get some instruction on how to use cotp utilities.
-The interface is divided in subcommands, so if you type `cotp <subcommand> --help` you get options and flag relative to the subcommand you inserted.

-### Copy to clipboard
-You can copy the otp code of the element you selected by simply pressing enter.
-This is supported in Windows, macOS, X11 and Wayland.

-### Add
-Just type `cotp add -l <label>`, press Enter and insert the BASE32 Secret Key. cotp also support HOTP codes, just add the `--hotp` flag the the `--digits` value.
-Type `cotp add --help` to learn how to insert other settings.

-### Edit
-You can edit your codes with the edit subcommand.

-You must indicate the index of the code to be edited with the **--index** argument and then indicate the fields to be edited.
-If you want to modify also the secret of the code you must insert the flag **-c**.

 ## Database conversion
 To import Authy, Google Authenticator, Microsoft Authenticator and FreeOTP databases you need first to obtain the respective files in your phone in the paths: